The new album from Graham Parker & the Goldtops on "Coke Bottle Clear" vinyl.

 GRAHAM PARKER (London, England)

 GRAHAM PARKER should need no introduction.
-Thankfully, on the lead track to his new album LAST CHANCE TO LEARN THE TWIST, he provides one for himself.
+Thankfully, on the lead track to his most recent album (and his Big Stir Records debut) LAST CHANCE TO LEARN THE TWIST, he provides one for himself.

 “They tried to eliminate it – good luck with that! – they pushed it underground but it just grew back,” Parker sings with inimitably soulful grit, “It just grew stronger with every iteration... the music of the Devil was our salvation.”
 He's singing, of course, of the artform of which he's an widely recognized as a master: rock and roll.
 But it serves equally well as a summation of his career: for over 40 years, Graham Parker has been slinging his signature sound, earning a spot in the pantheon of influential rock and roll creators.
 Always a critic's darling, uniquely and equally beloved by anglophiles and connoisseurs of Americana alike, Parker remains a true original.
 His new work stands with his best, which is no small achievement from an artist whose body of work includes the undisputed classic Squeezing Out Sparks and his essential run of early albums backed by The Rumour.